HomelessSandwich/product-editor/README.md

 ## Installating/Running the Project

 * You will need to have the pillow library installed
-* Downloading or cloning the repository
+* Download or clone the repository
 * Place the photos you want editing into the input folder
 * Place your logo into the logos folder and name it 'logo.png'
 * Run main.py